randelpalu/api-v3-docs/affiliates/Georgia.md

 *ex. sha1(timestamp + apiKey + secretKey)*

-Api key and secret key will be assigned to you by Traffic Control.
+Api key and secret key will be assigned to you by Credy.

-API supports post fields, XML and JSON.

-To get response error messages in georgian, "Accept-Language" header’s value must be set to “ka” or “ka-GE”.

 ## Lead registration flow

 1. Request is sent to /v3/customers

-2. If request is successful, customer uuid must be stored
+2. If request is successful, customer uuid must be stored (uuid is a field in response)

 3. Request is sent to /v3/leads with previously stored customer uuid in query parameter "customer" *ex. /v3/leads?customer=a3ff7c20-e9e8-43a0-bfb7-71a5cf43b8d3*